Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Results

-Therefore, $\tilde{\Delta\xi}^x_{1/2}>0$ implies that semi-metric distortion outperforms the sparsification method $x$.
-As in the synthetic networks, Figure~\ref{fig4}b shows little-to-no differences across sparsification methods when removing few connections from the network, as $\xi^{x}_{1/2} \simeq 1$ when $\chi\simeq 1$ regardless of the method considered .
-Nonetheless, as more links get pruned, semi-metric distortion thresholding typically outperforms the other two methods as shown by the positive median of the distribution of ${\Delta\xi}^x_{1/2}$ values obtained for the different networks in the dataset.
-Note that, however, there are some networks for which ${\Delta\xi}^x_{1/2}<0$, meaning that following semi-metric distortion does not constitute the best strategy to simplify the network when preserving SI dynamics.
-To further support our findings, we represent in Figure S4 in the Supplementary text the comparison between the three methods for different stages of the outbreak.
-There we observe that semi-metric distortion sparsification generally allows for a better construction of the dynamics except for early stages of the epidemic spreading, when only $10\%$ of the population has been infected.
-In that case, the set of infected individuals reflects the composition of very localized epidemic states around the infectious seed, thus making the global information encoded in the semi-metric distortion values less relevant.
+Similarly to what was observed in the synthetic network study, Figure~\ref{fig4}a shows little-to-no differences across sparsification methods when removing few edges from the network, as $\xi^{x}_{1/2} \simeq 1$ when $\chi\simeq 1$ regardless of the method considered.
+Nonetheless, as more edges get pruned, \rev{SMDS} typically outperforms the other two methods as shown by the positive median of the distribution of $\tilde{\Delta\xi}^x_{1/2}$ values obtained for the different networks in the dataset (Figure~\ref{fig4}b).
+However, there are some networks for which $\tilde{\Delta\xi}^x_{1/2}<0$, which means that the other methods can outperform \rev{SMDS} in preserving SI dynamics for some empirical networks, such as the Human Connectome network \rev{(see Fig. S3 for the comparison of the methods for each network)}.
+To further support our findings, Figure S4 in the Supplementary text presents a comparison between the three methods for different stages of an epidemic outbreak.
+There we observe that \rev{SMDS} generally allows for a better construction of the dynamics except for early stages of the epidemic spreading, when only $10\%$ of the population has been infected.
+In that case, the set of infected individuals reflects the composition of very localized infection around the seed node, thus making the global shortest-path information included by semi-metric distortion values less relevant.